fenleon/chats/README.md

 ## Limitations

-- Bridged networks (WhatsApp, Instagram, ...) arrive through Beeper — an unofficial path, not an official Meta client.
+- Bridged networks (WhatsApp, Instagram, ...) arrive through Beeper, an unofficial path, not an official Meta client.
 - Requires the **All tools** external-tools tier on a real Light Phone III (dev-signed APKs are treated as unknown by LightOS).
 - Without a configured push endpoint, new messages arrive at the next scheduled sync round.